jieliu2000/anyi/README.md

 						Executor: &anyi.ExecutorConfig{
 							Type: "llm",
 							WithConfig: map[string]interface{}{
-								"template": `Translate the text enclosed in ''' into French.
-Do not include any additional output except for the translation.
+								"template": `Translate the following text enclosed in triple backticks to French.
+Provide only the translation with no additional output.
 Text to translate: '''{{.Text}}'''.
-Translation result:`, },
+Translation:`, },
 						},
 					},